Courses

 Fall 2024

-AThis survey course is an introduction to some of the major authors, canonical texts, and defining critical debates of African American literature from 1899-1953.
-Selected authors include Charles Chesnutt, Angelina Grimké, Nella Larsen, Langston Hughes, Zora Neale Hurston, Sterling Brown, Ralph Ellison, and Gwendolyn Brooks.
-Contending with the entanglements of socio-political and aesthetic questions the course will explore the following themes: the roots of African American literature as a "peasant" literature; the role of white funders and audiences in African American literature; racial uplift ideology and the politics of class; questions of gender and sexuality; geographical (urban vs rural) divides; and ecological elements of the tradition.
+This survey course is an introduction to some of the major authors, canonical texts, and defining critical debates of African American literature from 1899-1989.
+Selected authors will include Angelina Grimké, Nella Larsen, Jean Toomer, Zora Neale Hurston, Gwendolyn Brooks, and Toni Morrison.
+Contending with the entanglements of socio-political and aesthetic questions the course will explore the following themes: the roots of African American literature as a "peasant" literature; the role of white funders and audiences in African American literature; racial uplift ideology and the politics of class; questions of gender and sexuality; the Black Arts Movement; geographical (urban vs rural) divides and ecological elements of the tradition.
 The course will revolve around close-reading and (written) interpretation within (and beyond) the historical and literary context of the works in question.
-Readings include novels, short stories, poetry, drama, autobiography and essays from the first half of the 20th century.
+Readings include novels, short stories, poetry, drama, autobiography and essays from across the 20th century.
 The course is open to all and assumes no prior knowledge of African American literature.

 Critical Interpretation (CI)